 Any student pursuing a degree in Urban & Regional Planning needs to check out University of Southern California.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 University of California - Davis is among your top options if you're planning on studying Urban & Regional Planning.
 University of California - Davis Urban & Regional Planning majors receive 12.4% more than the typical Urban Planning student.
-It is established in the suburban region of Davis, California.
+Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.

 It's hard to beat University of Arizona if you wish to study Urban & Regional Planning.
 Students who graduate from the Urban Planning program make an average of $41,315 in their early career salary, and $80,015 in their mid-career salary.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 California State Polytechnic University - Pomona is a great decision for students pursuing an Urban & Regional Planning degree.
 Graduates of the Urban Planning program earn an average of $41,372 in the first five years of their career, and $76,634 after their first five years of their career.
-This school is located in the suburban region of Pomona, California, near shops and other entertainment.
+The destination of Pomona, California, is great for students who opt for a less busy, suburban spot.

 Any student who is interested in Urban & Regional Planning has to check out California Polytechnic State University - San Luis Obispo.
 Urban Planning majors from California Polytechnic State University - San Luis Obispo earn a boost of approximately 15.2% above the typical income of Urban Planning graduates.
-It is established in the suburban area of San Luis Obispo, California.
+Located in San Luis Obispo, California, Cal Poly San Luis Obispo delivers a safe and sound, suburban experience for college students.

 Ohio State University - Main Campus is a great choice for individuals interested in an Urban & Regional Planning major.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.